alxnik/pyCert/README.md

 Python library for x509 certificates

 This libary is in its early stages.
-Don't use it except if you want to contribute in the development
+Don't use it except if you want to contribute to the development

 Stay tuned!